kouddy/wisedata-client/README.md

 8           Japan   4380756541440             5.87           9
 9           China  14631844184064             5.12          10
 ```

+## Limitations
+Most of SQLite syntax of SELECT statements are supported.
+Here are some of the limitations at this moment:
+* We don't support Window functions at the moment: https://www.sqlite.org/windowfunctions.html
+* If your query contains WHERE clause with `LIKE` operator, we might not be able to translate it properly.
+* We might not be able to translate SQL query properly from time to time.

 ## Error Handling
 Errors could happen if we cannot translate the SQL query.
 Consider the following example: